neos/Neos.EventStore/README.md

 * [x] **EventStore**: default implementation, implement your own based on ```EventStoreInterface```
 * [x] **EventStream**
 * [x] **EventStreamData**

-## ConcurrencyConflictResolver

-Sometimes it's useful to have a fine grained control to solve conflicting event, to avoid triggering a concurrency exception when not strictly required or to give user more useful exception messages.

-_This is current a work in progress implementation_

-### How to declare conflicting events

-By implementing the ```ConflictAwareEventInterface``` like this:

-    class ButtonPushed extends AbstractEvent implements ConflictAwareEventInterface
-    {
-        /**
-         * @return array
-         */
-        public static function conflictsWith(): array
-        {
-            return [
-                ButtonDisabled::class => 'The button has been disabled', ButtonRemoved::class => 'The button has been removed', ];
-        }
-    }

-If the method ```ConflictAwareEventInterface::conflictsWith` returns an emtpy array, the event will never conflicts and the store will solve the version concurrency issue automatically.

 ## EventStore Implementations